Entertainment News Roundup: Katy Perry defeats appeal in 'Dark Horse' plagiarism case; YouTube, Google Play suspend payment-based services in Russia and more | Entertainment

 Entertainment News Roundup: Katy Perry defeats appeal in 'Dark Horse' plagiarism case; YouTube, Google Play suspend payment-based services in Russia and more

-Announced in May last year, the deal would also strengthen Amazon's video streaming service, drawing people to subscribe to Amazon Prime, which offers fast shipping and encourages consumers to shop more regularly.
+Baldwin has been named as a defendant in several civil lawsuits including one from the husband of Halyna Hutchins, who was killed in October when a gun the actor was using during a rehearsal fired off a live bullet.
 Netflix raises prices for subscribers in UK, Ireland Netflix Inc raised its prices for subscribers in the United Kingdom and Ireland, the streaming platform said on Thursday, in a bid to invest more in production of new shows and films.

 Following is a summary of current entertainment news briefs.